 Several types of biological and abiotic surrogate have been developed as indicators of species richness targets.
 Biological surrogates can be classified as “higher-taxa surrogates”, when a taxon at a higher level is used as a surrogate for the species richness of taxa at lower taxonomic levels, “cross-taxa surrogates”, when species richness of one taxon is used as a surrogate for species richness of another taxon at the same taxonomic level, or “subset-taxa surrogates” when one taxon acts as a surrogate for a larger target group of which it is a part (Mellin et al., 2011).
 Abiotic surrogates include variables related to resource use (e.g. light, nutrients), variables influencing physiological tolerances (e.g. temperature), and variables indirectly related to either of these (e.g. depth, latitude; McArthur et al., 2010).

 An effective surrogate has two essential features: first, it takes less time, money, and experience to measure than the target and second, it maintains a consistently strong correlation with the target over space and time (Colwell & Coddington, 1994; Magierowski & Johnson, 2006; Moreno, Rojas, Pineda, & Escobar, 2007).
 Several studies have evaluated how effectively surrogates predict patterns of species richness across sites (Anderson, Diebel, Blom, & Landers, 2005; Darling et al., 2017; Eglington, Noble, & Fuller, 2012; Smale, 2010).
-The prevalence of studies analyzing the spatial predictability of surrogates may be due to their widespread use to identify priority conservation areas; this task requires an understanding of how the size and dispersion of the areas being conserved affects the relationship between the surrogate and the target (Margules, Pressey, & Williams, 2002; Padoa-Schioppa, Baietto, Massa, & Bottoni, 2006; T. J. Ward, Vanderklift, Nicholls, & Kenchington, 1999).
-However, few studies have explicitly investigated surrogate effectiveness over time, and those that have are typically quite short (e.g., 13 months and 1 year; Magierowski & Johnson, 2006; Rubal, Veiga, Vieira, & Sousa-Pinto, 2011).
+The frequency of studies analyzing the spatial predictability of surrogates may reflect their widespread use to identify priority conservation areas; this task requires an understanding of how the size and dispersion of the areas being conserved affects the relationship between the surrogate and the target (Margules, Pressey, & Williams, 2002; Padoa-Schioppa, Baietto, Massa, & Bottoni, 2006; T. J. Ward, Vanderklift, Nicholls, & Kenchington, 1999).
+Few studies, however, have explicitly investigated surrogate effectiveness over time, and those that have are typically quite short (e.g., 13 months and 1 year; Magierowski & Johnson, 2006; Rubal, Veiga, Vieira, & Sousa-Pinto, 2011).
 Although not well-studied, several authors have argued that an effective surrogate must maintain a stable relationship with the target over time, in other words any environmental changes that influence the target must have a qualitatively similar influence on the surrogate (Bevilacqua, Mistri, Terlizzi, & Munari, 2018; Lewandowski, Noss, & Parsons, 2010; Mellin et al., 2011).

 Our main aim was thus to study how surrogate-target relationships vary in space and time, with a particular emphasis on multi-decadal temporal changes.
 We used coral reefs as a study system because they support high biodiversity and have been strongly affected globally over the past several decades by natural and anthropogenic stressors, including storms, ocean acidification, persistent high temperatures, coastal development, and overfishing (Comeau, Lantz, Edmunds, & Carpenter, 2016; Hughes, 1994; Hughes et al., 2017).

 As is true for most ecosystems, the monitoring of species richness on coral reefs has been biased towards a few taxonomic groups.
 Fishes and hard corals (Scleractinia) dominate assessments of biodiversity on coral reefs, which is understandable because these groups are of functional importance ecologically (Bellwood, Hughes, Folke, & Nyström, 2004) and economically important to humans (Gill, Schuhmann, & Oxenford, 2015; Jennings & Polunin, 1996).
 Concerns regarding declines in the total abundance of corals and fish have motivated research documenting the species richness of these groups in order to better understand patterns and causes of decline (Mouillot et al., 2014; Pratchett, Hoey, Wilson, Messmer, & Graham, 2011).
-However, recent studies, particularly those using environmental DNA (eDNA) (Deiner et al., 2017), have highlighted the presence of many other taxa on coral reefs that are typically small or cryptic, whose presence has not been well-documented, but can contribute considerably to overall species-richness (Pearman et al., 2018; Stat et al., 2017).
+However, recent studies, particularly those using environmental DNA (eDNA) (Deiner et al., 2017), have highlighted the presence of many other taxa on coral reefs that are typically small or cryptic, whose presence has not been well-documented, but comprise a large fraction of overall species-richness (Pearman et al., 2018; Stat et al., 2017).